rsdoiel/antenna/archives/2025/science_and_technology_2025.06.md

 ## All your 8Base are belong to us: Ransomware crew busted in global sting

-date: 2025-02-10, updated: 2025-02-10, from: The Register (UK I.T.
+date: 2025-02-10, updated: 2025-02-11, from: The Register (UK I.T.
 News)

-<h4>Dark web site seized, four cuffed in Thailand</h4> <p>An international police operation spanning the US, Europe, and Asia has shuttered the 8Base ransomware crew&#39;s dark web presence and resulted in the arrest of four European suspects accused of stealing $16 million from more than 1,000 victims worldwide.…</p>
+<h4>Dark web site seized, four cuffed in Thailand</h4> <p><strong>updated</strong>  An international police operation spanning the US, Europe, and Asia has shuttered the 8Base ransomware crew&#39;s dark web presence and resulted in the arrest of four European suspects accused of stealing $16 million from more than 1,000 victims worldwide.…</p>

 <br>